DataLab: A Unified Platform for LLM-Powered Business Intelligence: Introduction

 In summary, the major contributions of our work are:

-\begin{itemize} \item We present \name, a platform that unifies the BI workflow with the integration of a one-stop LLM-based agent framework and a computational notebook interface, to bridge the gap among different roles, tasks, and tools. \item We develop a systematic approach for domain knowledge incorporation to enhance LLM-based agents' performance on enterprise-specific BI tasks in practical settings. \item We introduce a structured communication mechanism to formulate the information sharing process among different agents to facilitate their cross-task performance. \item We propose an adaptive context management strategy to improve agents' context utilization abilities within computational notebooks for efficiency and cost-effectiveness. \item We extensively evaluate \name \space on both research benchmarks and real-world business datasets from Tencent, demonstrating its performance on various BI tasks. \end{itemize}
+\begin{itemize} \item We present \name, a platform that unifies the BI workflow with the integration of a one-stop LLM-based agent framework and a computational notebook interface, to bridge the gap among different roles, tasks, and tools. \item We develop a systematic approach for domain knowledge incorporation to enhance LLM-based agents' performance on enterprise-specific BI tasks in practical settings. \item We introduce a structured communication mechanism to formulate the information sharing process among different agents to facilitate their cross-task performance. \item We propose an adaptive context management strategy to improve agents' context utilization abilities within computational notebooks for efficiency and cost-effectiveness. \item We extensively evaluate \name \space on both research benchmarks and real-world business datasets from Tencent, demonstrating its performance on various BI tasks.
+We also showcase the practical applications of \name \space at Tencent TEG's Big Data Platform through user feedback. \end{itemize}